Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 3.1A.
 Relationships and Tables

 Special emphasis is laid here as a major area for the PL300.
-With the previous steps and preparations, the data model can be established for dashboard building, giving participants increased competence in Power BI as a Analyst.
+With the previous steps and preparations, the data model can be established for dashboard building, giving participants increased competence in Power BI as an Analyst.

-Special consideration was given to the procedures table.
+ - Special consideration was given to the procedures table.
 Although there are possible links to dimension tables, the only relationship set is to the encounter table to ensure the correct linkage between encounters and procedures.
+ - Use of Custom Tables, Calculations and Columns are also explored.
+ - Automation is also included in several areas as would be the performance expectations.

+ -

 | **Areas of Interest**                       | **Logic**         | **Notes**              |